AD Mortgage

 Choosing a higher interest rate

 Some mortgages with higher interest rates can be PMI-free.
-A borrower will need to go through a qualification process, and if successful, they will be able to take out a PMI-free loan putting down less than 20%.
+A borrower will need to go through a qualification process.
+If successful, they will be able to take out a PMI-free loan putting down less than 20%.
 However, a borrower should bear in mind that their monthly payments will be higher because of a higher interest rate.

 Considering a less expensive property